Create a mdb_env "environment" object. This is the way

 The directory in which the database files will reside.
 If

-this is the path to the database file and an additional lock file will be created by appending "-lock" topath
+createisTRUEthis path will be created for you if it does not exist (in contrast with thelmdbC API).
+IfsubdirisFALSEthis is the path to the database file and an additional lock file will be created by appending "-lock" topath.- mode

 The file mode (UNIX file permissions) to set on created files. this must be an